bytedance/byteps/docs/rationale.md

 GPUs are extremely expensive compared with CPUs and network bandwidth.
 Use AWS public price sheet as an example.
 If you rent 4x [p3.16xlarge](https://aws.amazon.com/ec2/instance-types/p3/), it would cost you nearly $100 per hour.
 However, to match the network bandwidth, you can rent 4x or even 8x [c5n.xlarge](https://aws.amazon.com/ec2/pricing/on-demand/) as your PS for $0.2 per instance per hour! c5n.xlarge has 4 CPU cores that are sufficient for BytePS and its [up to 25Gbps](https://aws.amazon.com/ec2/instance-types/) network.

-Therefore, on a public cloud, you just need 2% more spending, you may get up to 100% improvement because your bottleneck bandwidth it utilized twice as efficient.
+Therefore, on a public cloud, you just need 2% more spending, you may get up to 100% improvement because your bottleneck bandwidth is utilized twice as efficient.
 If you manage your own training cluster, you may not really have any additional spending, because you probably have spare CPU and networking resources somewhere in your data center.

 ## I still don't understand.
 NCCL beats TF (or MXNet) PS so hard..